Rajata-Hegde/Python-GUI/README.md

 # Python-GUI
-I have created GUI (graphical user interface) using tkinter in Python
+I have created two GUI (graphical user interface) using tkinter in Python pythongui1 gives highest prime factor of a number pythongui2 implements set and tuple operatioins